top of page

 Planting finished!

 You can click here to find out more, and for spotter sheets, plant hunting/photographing tips and ID help.
-All you need to do is choose a nice day between 29th Dec and 1st January, go on a local flower hunt, and add your valuable data to this great citizen science project.
+All you needed to do this year was choose a nice day between 29th Dec and 1st January, go on a local flower hunt, and add your valuable data to this great citizen science project.
+Dates for next year's hunt will be available in November/December 2025.

 See our New Year 2023 Wildflower Diary for results from 2 years ago when SGEG found 13 different plants in flower in and around Shamley Green.
 Unfortunately we couldn't join the last Plant Hunt, but are hoping to get out plant-spotting for this one.